 Admitted.
 We haven’t actually checked if there is such a thing as a hall of fame for entrepreneurs.
-But these days, it sure can seem like fame, fortune and funding have become the largest measures of success for startups.
+But these days, it sure can seem like fame, fortune, and funding have become the largest measures of success for startups.

-As a result, many aspiring entrepreneurs believe they should raise impressive pools of funding as soon as possible.
+As a result, many aspiring entrepreneurs believe they should raise impressive funding pools as soon as possible.
 And while it may get you some attention and perhaps some much needed mentoring, getting funded is not all beer and skittles.
 It also means giving up some of your company, both in terms of control and in terms of equity.

 Instead, consider bootstrapping.
 What’s that now?

 The term Bootstrapping comes from the phrase "pulling on one's own bootstraps” and first emerged in the 19th century.
 It’s been used to describe challenges that are deemed apparently unrealistic for someone to solve.
 Today it is used to describe the act of achieving something big without any external support, which is exactly what bootstrapping your startup means.

 Bootstrapping a startup essentially means kick-starting a new business using your own pocket change.
 Using your own money to fund your entrepreneurial adventure means that you keep maximum control over your business operations.
 And relying on your abilities in favor of outside investment has become very popular among startups and small businesses.

 If you’re ready to learn more about bootstrapping and how to do it, read on!